GlobyAI/.github/profile/README.md

-# Are you a Global Superhero?
+# Become a Global superhero, Today!